ShylaEarl/weekend-redux-feedback-loop/README.md

 3. The user clicks another next button and is brought to a review page where they can review their feedback.
 4. The user then clicks a submit button to add their response to a database.
 5. There is a final page which allows the user to restart the survey if they wish too.
+6. On each page there is a back button which allows the user to go back at anytime and change their response.
+7. There is also a separate admin page accessible at '/admin' which stores all feedback response for review.

 ## Built With